Olympic Coast Beach Cleanup!

 Now the Clean up is organized by Coastsavers.

 Every year, we will do the Hoh Beach and points north as far as we can.
 Most years we do Jefferson Cove as well.
-We find fishing floats, rope, and plastic bottles.
+We find fishing floats, rope, plastic bottles.
 There is usually a few metal items too.
 Wonderful glass fishing floats from Japan are occasionally discovered.
 We will carry everything out to Oil City Trailhead.
 This will require several trips but doesn't take long.

 This is a great time to visit the coast, do a